RE/MAX National Housing Report for November 2018

 Months Supply of Inventory – Average of 53 metro areas

-The number of homes for sale in October 2018 was down 2.6% from September 2018 and up 1.0% from October 2017.
-Based on the rate of home sales in October, the Months Supply of Inventory decreased to 3.5 from 3.7 in September 2018, and increased compared to October 2017 at 3.3.
-A 6.0-months supply indicates a market balanced equally between buyers and sellers.
-In October 2018, all but Miami, FL, at 7.5, of 53 metro areas surveyed reported a months supply less than 6.0, which is typically considered a seller’s market.
-The markets with the lowest Months Supply of Inventory are with San Francisco, CA, at 1.7, Boise, ID, at 1.9, Denver, CO, at 2.0, Manchester, NH, at 2.1 and a three-way tie at 2.3 in Minneapolis, MN, Boston, MA and Raleigh-Durham, NC.
+The number of homes for sale in November 2018 was down 7.1% from October 2018 and up 3.0% from November 2017.
+Based on the rate of home sales in November, the Months Supply of Inventory increased to 3.9 from 3.5 in October 2018, and increased compared to November 2017 at 3.6.
+A six-month supply indicates a market balanced equally between buyers and sellers.
+In November 2018, all of the 53 metro areas surveyed except Miami, FL, at 9.0, and Augusta, ME, at 7.0, reported a months supply at or less than six, which is typically considered a seller’s market.
+The markets with the lowest Months Supply of Inventory were, at 2.0, San Francisco, CA, Boise, ID, and Denver, CO, with Minneapolis, MN, next at 2.2.